 - Polite discussions without a need to seek solutions

-- Respectful discussions to foster a better understanding
+- Respectful discussions to foster a better understanding people and their opinions

 When implemented correctly, Civil Dialogue can help you grow professionally and personally, allowing you to:

 - Broaden your horizons and see the world from many perspectives.